-There is unfortunately too much true in this little rhyme.
-My observations, both of myself and my clients, have led me to conclude that we are not always great at negotiating to have our needs met.
+There is unfortunately too much truth in this little rhyme.
+My observations, both of myself and my clients, have led me to conclude that we are not always great at negotiating to get our needs met.
 We also have these insecurities that seem to get triggered more easily by those we love.
-Once our insecurities are triggered our behavior can become less than stellar.
+Once those insecurities are triggered our behavior can become less than stellar.

 Why do we respond the way we do?
 Our behavior does little to help us get our needs met.
 We get sucked into the drama, rather than finding solutions.
 The answer is that we do what we do because it takes incredible courage to choose to be vulnerable rather than defensive.
 And our default position is to protect ourselves.

 None of us make it out of childhood without some emotional scars.
 We all, in varying ways, have self-doubts and insecurities.
 We all have trigger points or buttons that can get pushed.
 And the fascinating thing is that we seem to pick a partner who is an expert at pushing our buttons and bringing out our defensiveness.

 In Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead, Brene Brown states, “When I talk to couples, I can see how shame creates one of the dynamics most lethal to a relationship.
 Women, who feel shame when they don’t feel heard or validated, often resort to pushing and provoking with criticism (“Why don’t you ever do enough?” or “You never get it right.”)
 Men, in turn, who feel shame when they feel criticized for being inadequate, either shut down (leading women to poke and provoke more) or come back with anger.”